AIA Ohio Honor Awards

 The submissions for the AIA Ohio Mentor Award shall be made by the end of business on the day as determined by AIA Ohio in the Honor Award Call for Entries.
 Submissions shall comply with the guidelines and requirements as established above and shall meet the following format restrictions:

-- Submissions shall be provided as a single PDF to AIA Ohio using the award software OpenWater.
+• Submissions shall be provided as a single PDF to AIA Ohio.
 The size of the PDF document, including any embedded photos, videos, etc. shall not exceed 8 MB.
 The candidate is responsible for verifying the document has been submitted online by the deadline.

-- Submissions shall be formatted to demonstrate, in both written and graphic format, the contributions of the candidate.
-The final format of the PDF may not exceed 11” x 17” (tabloid or “B” size).
+• Submissions shall be formatted to demonstrate, in both written and graphic format, the contributions of the candidate.
+The final format of the PDF may not exceed 8 ½” x 11”.

-- The Board has the right to waive irregularities in the submissions, provided the irregularities are minor in nature and do not provide the firm with a notable advantage over other submissions.
+• The Jury has the right to waive irregularities in the submissions, provided the irregularities are minor in nature and do not provide the candidate with a notable advantage over other submissions.
+Prior to the discussion of each candidate, AIA Ohio staff shall complete the AIA Ohio Submissions Checklist and inform the Jury of any irregularities discovered in the submissions for consideration.

 Emerging Professionals Award